 The Yankees beat the Atlanta Braves 4 games to 2 in the 1996 World Series, swept the San Diego Padres in the 98 Series and swept the Braves in 99.
 2000 saw a Subway Series between the Yankees and the Mets.
 The Yankees beat them 4 games to 1.

 Third baseman Scott Brosius resembled my sister's husband.
-As my father and I watched the Yankees on TV, I would say, "There's Steve!" when Brosius came to bat.
+As my father and I watched the Yankees on TV, I would say, "There's Steve!" whenever Brosius came to bat.
 Chester died, September 6, 2002, near Louisville.
 He and my mother had watched the Yankees the night of his stroke.

 After blowing the 2001 Series, the Yankees wilted in postseason.
-What good is it to win 100 games only to lose out in the playoffs?
+What good is it to win 100 games only to lose in the playoffs?
 The Pinstripers went to the playoffs 12 straight years under Joe Torre.

 Torre's was the longest run by a Yankee manager since Casey Stengel.
 Torre was the team's 31st manager.